-A standard installation of Episerver has built-in user groups that align with user roles.
+By default, Episerver CMS has built-in user groups that align with user roles.
 You can extend predefined groups and roles; see Managing users and user groups.

 Note: When your website is set up during development, the membership and role providers available for your website need to be configured to use the built-in groups and roles in Episerver.